 The hedge has to be:

-The council can issue a formal notice to the hedge owner which will set out what they must do to the hedge to remedy the problem, and when they must do it by.
+We may then issue a formal notice to the hedge owner saying what they must do to fix the problem and by when.
 Failure to carry this out can lead to prosecution and a fine of up to £1,000.